 A refrigerator’s compressor plays a vital role in the refrigeration cycle.
 It works in conjunction with the refrigerator’s condenser, expansion valve (aka capillary tube), and the evaporator.
 These parts each do their part in converting liquid refrigerant into a gas, and then back into a liquid.

 This evaporation process (done at very cold temperatures) absorbs heat, creating cold temperatures within the refrigerator and freezer.
 The compressor is activated when the temperature sensors indicate that the internal temperature has risen above a certain point.

-- When the compressor starts, its pump draws in the cold refrigerant gas from the evaporator (left over from the last cycle).
+- When the compressor starts, its pump draws in the cold refrigerant gas from the evaporator (leftover from the last cycle).
 It is then the compressor’s job to heat up the gas.
-A motor powers this function, increasing the gas’ temperature by compressing it.
-This is where the compressor get its name.
+A motor powers this function, increasing the gas’s temperature by compressing it.
+This is where the compressor gets its name.